brennanfee/winfiles/installation-steps.md

 ### Install Applications Not Available In AppGet Or Scoop

+Q: Why are most of these things in the "cloud" synced folder rather than the winfiles folder?

+A: Because I may not have legal right to re-distribute those files or they are sensitive (like my settings).

 #### Directory Opus

 1. Directory Opus.
 The install can be found in `$profile\cloud\installs\windows\DirectoryOpus\`.
 2. After install, the license can be loaded from `$profile\cloud\appSettings\DirectoryOpus`
 3. Lastly, the configuration can be restored from the same directory in step #2.

+For those that want to obtain Directory Opus you can find the install and buy a license here: https://www.gpsoft.com.au

+It is one of the few licensed\proprietary applications that I use and it is **so good** that I truly can't use Windows without it.
+It is a full replacement for the Windows File Explorer.

 #### Fonts